wei/pull/README.md

 ### Basic setup:
 :exclamation:<span style="color:red">**DESTRUCTIVE**</span>:exclamation:
- 1. Fork a repository
+ 1. Fork a repository.
+If you've made changes in the past, make a local backup by running `git clone --mirror <clone_url>` just in case.
  2. (Read 3. first) Install Pull app via https://github.com/apps/pull and select only the repos you wish to pull.
- 3. If `.github/pull.yml` file is NOT found, Pull app will automatically watch and pull in upstream's `master` branch to your `master` branch via **hard reset**. :warning:Any changes made on your `master` branch will be lost.
+ 3. If `.github/pull.yml` file is NOT found, Pull app will automatically watch and pull in upstream's `master` branch to your `master` branch via **hard reset**. :warning:Any current or future changes on your `master` branch will be lost.

-_Do NOT work on master branch from a fork.
+_Do NOT make changes in master branch from a fork.
 If the upstream uses a different default_branch, replace the word `master` above to the respective branch name._

 ### Recommended setup:
- 1. Fork a repository
+ 1. Fork a repository.
+If you've made changes in the past, make a local backup by running `git clone --mirror <clone_url>` just in case.
  2. Create a new branch
  3. Setup the new branch as Default branch under repository Settings > Branches
  4. Add `.github/pull.yml` to your default branch.

-Most common `pull.xml`:
+Most common `pull.xml` (Default configuration when `pull.yml` is not found or failed validation):
 ```yaml
 version: "1"
 rules: